 Aeosis makes a sound of confusion, slowing to a stop and writhing spastically.
 Brock struggles against the whirlwind of sensations and opens his eyes a crack as he bounces up and down.
 The three shiftry that remain are standing far back, and through his goggles, their eyes glow a brilliant green.

 His pokemon suddenly flips himself over, rolling into a tree and collapsing its trunk over his back.
 The spike on his head keeps his foremost boulder segments from touching the ground, and ensure that Brock isn’t crushed in his carefully located saddle.
 Brock doesn’t know what sensations his onix is being overwhelmed by, but he can feel his own mind scrambling under the assault, and he grits his teeth as he struggles to stay conscious-

 At first his brain interprets the high pitched screech as just another hallucination, but then the mental attack abruptly ends.
 Brock’s whole body sags, and he opens his eyes again to see Sharzad and Skydart diving at a shiftry.
-They stop mid-air, and there’s a flash before they fly back up.
-The shiftry they dived at is gone.
+They stop mid-air, and there’s a flash before they fly back up, the shiftry below them gone.